JRustyHaner/barApp/docs/user_stories.md

 ## US related to searching

-- US 08 Filter Drinks by Country or Calendar Day
+- US 08 Filter Drinks by Country or Ingredients
-  - Description: As an account-holder, I should be able to filter the drinks by country or calendar day, so that I can know the drinks available.
+  - Description: As an account-holder, I should be able to filter the drinks by country or ingredients, so that I can know the drinks available.
   - Estimate: 1.5
   - Priority: 90
   - Status: Not started